- Majors & Programs

 - Accelerated Bachelor's to Master's Programs

-RN to BSN Online Programs - Nursing Degree at Saint Louis University
+Online RN to BSN Program - Nursing Degree at Saint Louis University

 The online RN to BSN is designed for busy adults like you who wish to continue their nursing education at Saint Louis University.

-Our RN to BSN nursing program is available in an online format and offered in collaboration between the School for Professional Studies and the School of Nursing at SLU.
+Our online RN to BSN nursing program is available in an online format and offered in collaboration between the School for Professional Studies and the School of Nursing at SLU.
 All courses offered through Saint Louis University School for Professional Studies are in an accelerated format designed for busy adults, with online and evening classes.

 It's your turn to experience the SLU difference!
 Unique features of this online RN to BSN program include: